python/devguide/internals/compiler.rst

 After some checks, a helper function in :cpy-file:`Parser/parser.c` begins applying production rules on the source code it receives; converting source code to tokens and matching these tokens recursively to their corresponding rule.
-The rule's corresponding rule function is called on every match.
+The production rule's corresponding rule function is called on every match.
 These rule functions follow the format :samp:`xx_rule`.
 Where *xx* is the grammar rule that the function handles and is automatically derived from :cpy-file:`Grammar/python.gram`